Al Sick Jr. Distinguished Service Award

 Each year, multiple alumni chapters compile their activities, accomplishments, fundraisers, and volunteer hours and submit this application to be ranked against their fellow chapters.
 The top two selected chapters in the state go on to represent Nebraska at the National FFA Convention in Indianapolis, Indiana in the fall.

-Washington Leadership Conference Scholarship
+Leadership Conference Scholarship

 Student Teacher Scholarships